guru-desh/Intro-To-PACE-ICE/README.md

 There is usually only one type of quality of service for students which is either `coc-ice` or `pace-ice` depending on the class.
 If you are a TA, then you can use `coc-grade` or `pace-grade`, which gives you priority in the queue.

 In Node Type, you can specify if you want a GPU node.
-There's 3 different types of GPUs you can get including a V100, RTX 6000, and an A100.
+There's multiple different types of GPUs you can get including a V100s, A100s, H100s, RTX 6000s, and more.

 You can specify the number of nodes you want.
 I always select 1 for interactive jobs, since it's difficult to manage multiple nodes in an interactive job.